Diocese of Tempio-Ampurias: History

 The diocese of Ampurias was probably erected by the end of the 11th century, and made a suffragan of the archdiocese of Torres (Sassari).
 Bishop Cometa of Ampurias attended the Second Lateran Council of Pope Alexander III in March 1179.

 The diocese of Cività, now Tempio, was allegedly founded in 304 by St. Simplicius.
 It was actually founded in the 12th century, and was a suffragan of the archbishop of Pisa.
 By the middle of the 13th century, however, it was directly dependent upon the Papacy.

+In 1205, Bishop Petrus de Martis granted the Camaldolese monks the churches of S. Maria de Orrea Pichina and Saint Juste, exempting them from attending Chapter meetings or attending the chrism Mass of the bishops of Ampurias.

+Inside the territory of the diocese of Ampurias, though not subject to the jurisdiction of the bishop of Ampurias, was the Benedictine monastery of Santa Maria di Tergo (or Cerigo).
+Its abbot exercised authority over all the other Benedictine monaasteries and hospitals in Sardinia, and had been designated, before 1295, Legatarius in Sardinia ven. patris domni Pontis abbatis montis cassinensis.
+In 1443, with no monks left in it, the monastery was handed over to the bishops of Ampurias.

 Pope Boniface VIII invested the kings of Aragon with the title of "Rex Sardiniae et Corsicae" in 1297, though they did not establish their power until 1323.
 King Peter IV of Aragon finally drove the Genoese out of the island in 1354.

 The seat of the diocese of Ampurias was transferred to the parish church at Castel-Genoves (Castelgenovese, later called Castellaragonese) by Pope Alexander VI.
 The church of San Antonio Abbate in Castelgenoese became the cathedral.
-It was served by a cathedral Chapter, consisting of one dignity and ten canons.
+It was served by a cathedral Chapter, consisting of one dignity (the Archpriest) and eight, later ten, canons.